uuazed/numerapi/README.md

       --help  Show this message and exit.

     Commands:
-      check-new-round         Check if a new round has started within the... competitions            Retrieves information about all competitions
+      check-new-round                 Check if a new round has started within... competitions                    Retrieves information about all...
-      current-round           Get number of the current active round. dataset-url             Fetch url of the current dataset. download-dataset        Download dataset for the current active... leaderboard             Retrieves the leaderboard for the given... payments                List all your payments
+      current-round                   Get number of the current active round. daily-submissions-performances  Fetch daily performance of a user's... daily-user-performances         Fetch daily performance of a user. dataset-url                     Fetch url of the current dataset. download-dataset                Download dataset for the current active... leaderboard                     Get the leaderboard.
+      payments                        List all your payments
-      rankings                Get the overall rankings.
+      profile                         Fetch the public profile of a user. rankings                        Get the overall rankings.
-      stake                   Participate in the staking competition.
+      stake-decrease                  Decrease your stake by `value` NMR. stake-drain                     Completely remove your stake.
-      stakes                  List all your stakes.
+      stake-get                       Get stake value of a user. stake-increase                  Increase your stake by `value` NMR. stakes                          List all your stakes.
-      staking_leaderboard     Retrieves the staking competition leaderboard...
+      staking-leaderboard             Retrieves the staking competition...
       submission-filenames            Get filenames of your submissions
       submission-ids                  Get dict with username->submission_id...
       submission-status               checks the submission status
       submission-successful           Check if the last submission passes... submit                          Upload predictions from file.
       tournament-name2number          Translate tournament name to tournament...
       tournament-number2name          Translate tournament number to tournament...
-      tournaments             Get all active tournaments.
+      tournaments                     Get all tournaments.
       transactions                    List all your deposits and withdrawals. user                            Get all information about you!
-      user-activities         Get user activities (works for all users!) version                 Installed numerapi version.
+      user-activities                 Get user activities (works for all users!) v1-leaderboard                  Retrieves the leaderboard for the given... version                         Installed numerapi version.

 Each command has it's own help page, for example: